learn-co-students/oo-basics-v-000/README.md

 That's a weird looking "undefined method" error.
 It says we have no `author=` method.

-What?
-That's gotta be a mistake, right?
-Nope.

 Let's step back for a second.
 That `title` method we wrote before is what is called a "getter".
-We call it this because, well, it "gets" a property for us.
-But what happens if we want to, say, *set* a property, or an instance variable?
+We call it this because it "gets" a property for us.
+But what happens if we want to, say, *set* a property?
 This is where "setters" come into play.

 Setters are methods that allow us to set instance variables.
-It seems weird, but they all are named like this: `property=`.
+They are named like this: `property=`.
 This is because Ruby gives us a nice bit of syntactic sugar that allows us to use these methods like:

 ```ruby
 instance.property = "something"
 ```

-Cool, huh?

 So if we want to give our books an author, they need to also have a setter method for author.
 Let's add one to our class.
 And, since we know all about instance variables, let's go ahead and set an instance variable, `@author` within that method: